-Vulvar varicosity, sometimes referred to as vaginal varicose veins or varicose veins in the vulva are common in ten percent of pregnant women.
+Vulvar varicosity, sometimes referred to as vaginal varicose veins or varicose veins in the vulva are common in 10% of pregnant women.
 Occasionally symptoms present in women who have never been pregnant.
-The lack of attention to this disorder is typically due to the limited number of vein specialists with experience in this area and a reluctance by women to discuss this extremely personal concern.
+The lack of attention to this disorder is typically due a reluctance by women to discuss this extremely personal concern and due to the limited number of vein specialists with experience in this area...Until Now!

 In addition, hormonal changes likely contribute by causing the enlargement of blood vessels (vasodilation).
 An increase in estrogen and progesterone and the weight of a new baby typically contribute to underlying venous insufficiency, and the symptoms of varicose veins in the legs and vaginal area.
 With every additional pregnancy, symptoms typically occur earlier and become more significant.
 In non-pregnant women, they normally present in your 20’s or 30’s.

 Vaginal Varicose Veins Signs and Symptoms

 The cause of vaginal varicose veins is typically an increase in the volume of blood circulating in the body during pregnancy, increased weight and pressure from the baby, and hormones released during pregnancy which weaken the vein walls.
-These causes in addition to underlying Chronic Venous Insufficiency (the cause of varicose veins in the legs) will almost always result in the development of varicose veins near the external genital organs, the labia.
+These causes, in addition to underlying Chronic Venous Insufficiency (the cause of varicose veins in the legs) will almost always result in the development of varicose veins near the external genital organs, the labia.

 The following items are found to be the most effective at temporary relief of symptoms:

 You most likely will not need treatment for vulvar varicose veins as improvement in the appearance of vaginal varicose veins is typically seen within 4-8 weeks post-partum.
 Sometimes symptoms will ease as well, but if this is not the case for you, veins can be treated based upon the underlying cause.
-It is important to evaluate for Chronic Venous Insufficiency and Pelvic Congestion Syndrome before attempting any treatment as these are often the major underlying cause of vulvar varicosities.
+It is important to evaluate for venous insufficiency and Pelvic Congestion Syndrome before attempting any treatment as these are often the major underlying cause.